MuneebGulzar/number-count-app/README.md

 ## Count Number APP

-This is my little project using useState hook of react for number counting.
+This is my little project using useState hook of react and StyledComponents for number counting.

 ## Checkout the project